severygb/portfolio-severyn-gabe/README.md

 This portfolio showcases my skill in clear data visualization and ethical visual rhetoric.

-Gabe Severyn - April 2020
+Gabe Severyn - May 2020

 ## Displays and critiques